Behaviors

 Multiple Behaviors

 An archetype can have multiple behaviors.
-They execute in order during each step.
-Use separate behaviors to organize complex logic (e.g., "Movement" behavior, "Feeding" behavior, "Reproduction" behavior).
+On Step behaviors execute in order during each tick — the behavior list is the execution schedule.
+On Init behaviors run once at agent creation.
+Use separate behaviors to organize complex logic (e.g., a "Setup" init behavior, then "Movement", "Feeding", and "Reproduction" step behaviors).